 Cost of a Disney World Vacation

-In anticipation for this trip we ended up getting a Southwest Airlines credit card with a 80,000 mile point bonus.
+We got a Southwest Airlines credit card with an 80,000-mile point bonus in anticipation of this trip.
 That, combined with other credit card reward points, allowed us to book flights for our family of four for less than $50.
-If we didn’t have points the tickets would have cost our family about $1,600 total from St. Louis to Orlando.
+If we didn’t have points, the tickets would have cost our family about $1,600 from St. Louis to Orlando.

-I hesitate to even talk about credit card reward points because I believe they do more harm than good for most people, so be cautious if you decide to take a similar route.
-If you don’t meet the spending requirements or rack up a bunch of debt in the process, it completely negates any benefits.
-Even if you do pay off your card every month, research shows that people spend more when using a credit card than cash or even a debit card.
+I hesitate to talk about credit card reward points because I believe they do more harm than good for most people, so be cautious if you decide to take a similar route.
+If you don’t meet the spending requirements or rack up debt, it completely negates any benefits.
+Even if you pay off your card every month, research shows that people spend more when using a credit card than cash or even a debit card.